2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 ## Part 1: The Root Path

-### The Root in DNN 9+
+### The Root in Dnn 9+

-In DNN 9 the root was shortened to: `[portal-root-with-language]/api/2sxc/...`
+In Dnn 9 the root was shortened to: `[portal-root-with-language]/api/2sxc/...`

 > [!NOTE]
-> The old root from DNN 7 and 8 still work in DNN 9 for compatibility.
+> The old root from Dnn 7 and 8 still work in Dnn 9 for compatibility.

-### The Root in DNN 7 and 8
+### The Root in Dnn 7 and 8

-DNN 7 & 8: `[portal-root-with-language]/desktopmodules/2sxc/api/...`
+Dnn 7 & 8: `[portal-root-with-language]/desktopmodules/2sxc/api/...`

 > [!WARNING]
-> An easy thing to overlook is that in DNN 7 and 8 it was `2sxc/api` but in DNN 9 it's `api/2sxc`
+> An easy thing to overlook is that in Dnn 7 and 8 it was `2sxc/api` but in Dnn 9 it's `api/2sxc`

 ### The Root in Oqtane